Examples

 - Location:

-it is shown how to create a custom material behaviour.
+In custom-material.py it is shown how to create a custom material behaviour.
 In this example, a linear elastic

 material is recreated.
-It is done by creating a class that inherits from aka.Material
+It is done by creating a class that inherits from aka.Material (LocalElastic(aka.Material) in this case) and register it

-to MaterialFactory
+to MaterialFactory:

 class LocalElastic(aka.Material):